Criminalization of minority youth in the youth justice system in Canada

-Despite the immeasurable amount of research completed on adult correctional facilities within North America, little is known about the overrepresentation of visible minority youth within the juvenile justice system.
-Through preliminary indications from this experimentation high delinquency due to cultural identity and socio-economic status has caused the federal offender population to become diverse.
+Despite the immense amount of research completed on adult correctional facilities within North America, little is known about the overrepresentation of visible minority youth within the juvenile justice system.
+The juvenile justice system is known for violent juvenile offenders, who become and remain habitual offenders.
+The juvenile justice system then faces questioning for creating professional criminals instead of focusing on effective rehabilitation.
 The face of the youth justice system within Canada is rapidly changing.
-Increasing forms of diversity serves as a principal pattern because the criminalization of minority youth occurs from cultural incompetence, unawareness, and insensitivity.
-This study recovers the institutional/systemic forms of treatment that minority youth face within the criminal justice system.
-It also further shows that there is no focus on the experiences of minority youth within juvenile correctional facilities due to a lack of information.
-The examination of criminalized practices, policies and methods of police organizations, correctional institutions and the court of law within Canada reveals institutional racism.
+Increasing forms of diversity serve as a principal pattern because the criminalization of minority youth occurs from cultural incompetence, unawareness, and insensitivity.
+This article recovers the institutional or systemic forms of treatment that minority youth face within the criminal justice system.
+It also further shows that there is little focus on the experiences of minority youth within juvenile correctional facilities due to a lack of information.
+Racialized and marginalized youth and young adults are apart of the vulnerable population within Canada.
+One must ensure that youth and young adults who are vulnerable within society, receive the best possible chance at achieve upward mobility.
+The youth justice system, from a racial justice lens, reveals slave-era origin within youth prisons, limiting opportunities for racialized youth across Canada.
 Racial antagonism within the youth justice system leads to the criminalization of minority youth, which serves as a foundation for why culture shapes the identity of racialized youth.

 Downloads